 When partnering with many world-class financial services organizations to develop their stream processing architecture we saw a gap in providing strong ACID guarantees directly on data streams.
 This was, in fact, one of the reasons that prevented some of those organizations to move more of their mission-critical applications to a streaming infrastructure which made us start thinking about how we could enable distributed serializable ACID transactions on streaming data.

-data Artisans Streaming Ledger is a testament to the evolution of stream processing as the de facto framework for modern data processing and to data Artisans’ continuous effort and dedication to move the technology forward.
-We encourage you to read more about Streaming Ledger by downloading our whitepaper or contacting us for more information or a consultation.
+Ververica Streaming Ledger is a testament to the evolution of stream processing as the de facto framework for modern data processing and to Ververica’s continuous effort and dedication to move the technology forward.
+We encourage you to read more about Streaming Ledger by visiting our product editions or by contacting us for more information or a consultation.